 ICAR – ACTING RESPONSIBLY

 With the Guidelines and services, ICAR helps the creation of quality based animal production systems around the world; connected systems that are beneficial to both our 87 full members, our 30 associate members as well as farmers, legislators and consumers.
 This way, ICAR wants to contribute to a sustainable food chain, while keeping in mind what is beneficial to the open markets long term.

-ICAR is there for its members, both in developed and emerging markets: farm and breeding organizations facilitating ‘their’ local farmers in data-recording and evaluation of production animals.
+ICAR is there for its members, both in developed and emerging markets: farm and breeding organisations facilitating ‘their’ local farmers in data-recording and evaluation of production animals.
 Ultimately this data should help farmers to make management (including breeding) decisions and produce healthy, safe and sustainable food in a valuable way.
-Therefore, ICAR cooperates closely with those organizations that provide products and services to our members in the recording and genetic process and in farm management information.
+Therefore, ICAR cooperates closely with those organisations that provide products and services to our members in the recording and genetic process and in farm management information.